dimingo/dimingo/README.md

 ---

 ## Summary
 As an experienced software engineer 💻, I thrive on crafting ingenious and scalable web applications.
-My skill set spans the entire technology stack, encompassing JavaScript, PHP, and Go.
+My skill set spans the entire technology stack, encompassing , PHP, and Go.
 I'm not just a coder; I'm a problem solver with a relentless commitment to delivering software solutions of the highest caliber.
 In a world where innovation drives success.

 ---